 They are allowed to engage in business activity, provided the profit is used to further the not-for-profit purposes of the organization.

-3. There is no law, policy or regulation that specifically governs community-based organizations (CBOs); indeed, the DCF excludes CBOs from the scope of the Policy by stating that the Policy only covers NGOs.
-In practice, a CBO can either register with local governments or with the Ministry of Social Welfare.
+3. There is no law, policy, or regulation that specifically governs community-based organizations (CBOs).
+The DCF does not cover the activities of CBOs.
+In practice, a CBO can either register with local government councils or with the Ministry of Social Welfare.
 The DCF is being reviewed as of November 2022 and there are suggestions that civic groups and CBOs may be covered in the revised document.

 Public Benefit Status